This easy Mexican Quinoa Salad with black beans and the most delicious creamy avocado dressing makes the perfect healthy lunch or dinner.

 - Lime Juice: This sour, versatile fruit is a great feature in this recipe.
 It also contains properties that have been known to boost metabolic health and provide a great source of Vitamin C.

 - Add protein: This recipe already contains a bunch of great plant-based protein.
-Shredded chicken, shrimp, tofu, hard-boiled eggs, and salmon are all possible additions to this salad for added nutritional value.
+Shredded chicken tinga, shrimp, tofu, hard-boiled eggs, and salmon are all possible additions to this salad for added nutritional value.

 Serve as a side dish or mix in some extra protein for a hearty meal that will leave you full for hours on end.

 If you are short on time, feel free to use frozen quinoa as an alternative to freshly cooked.
-Defrost it in the microwave for about half of the cooking time for optimal results.
+Ler the quinoa cool before adding it to the salad.
 Cooked quinoa can also last in the freezer for up to eight months in an airtight container.
 Prepare some in advance to keep on hand to whip up quinoa-based salads quickly and easily in the future.

 - Print Recipe